yixuan-wong/minesweeper/README.md

 - Applying logical deduction to safely click or flag tiles

 It uses basic inference logic similar to how a human would play Minesweeper.
+> 🔄 **Note**: This bot currently uses basic logic rules only.
+I plan to add support for more advanced solving techniques and common Minesweeper patterns as I learn them.
+I'm still new to solving Minesweeper, so this project is part of my learning process.
 ---

 ## 🔧 How It Works